crystaljjlee/histsci-119/README.md

 * Tea
 * Milk

-For additional examples about how to adjust some more components of your website, you can find a wealth of resources at [w3schools.com](https://www.w3schools.com/).
+For additional examples about how to adjust some more components of your website, you can find a wealth of resources with the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/HTML) and [w3schools](https://www.w3schools.com/).

 Happy writing!